paulwinfieldrogers/bamazon/README.md

 4. Select an item by id
 5. Select a quantity
 6. You can test whether the application logic is working by
-- entering an invalid item id at thr prompt
+- entering an invalid item id at the prompt
 - attempting to order a very large number that exceeds the on hand stored in the database
 - confirm the onhand by running a SQL query i.e. select stock_quantity from products where item_id = your item id in mySQL then enter a smaller number then is returned